2015 Employee Benefit Issues

 State Employees Group Health Insurance Program

-Although the House introduced a bill that made significant changes to State Employee health benefits, it did not get much traction in the Senate and is dead this session.
+Although the House introduced a bill that made significant changes to State Employee health benefits, it did not get much traction in the Senate during the regular session.
+It has been revived during special session and passed its only committee of record in the house.
+The Senate does not have a companion bill.

 The State Group Insurance Program (program), administered by the Department of Management Services (DMS), is an optional benefit for employees that includes health, life, dental, vision, disability, and other supplemental insurance benefits.
 The program offers employees a choice among a health maintenance organization (HMO) plan, prefer provider plan (PPO) plan, and a high-deductible health plan (HDHP) with a health saving account (HSA).
 However, only one benefit level is offered for each plan type.
 Additionally, the employee’s premium for the HMO and PPO are the same, even though the HMO provides greater benefits.